 Pred-brom: Shake well before use.
 Use the drop two (2) times a day.
 You will continue this drop twice daily for the first two weeks after surgery.

 During the first and second weeks: Avoid getting soap in your eye.
 Avoid creams, lotions and make-up around the eye that had surgery.
 You may shower or bathe but avoid immersing the eye in water.
 Avoid rubbing the eye.
 Use a tissue or washcloth to gently remove tears or any discharge.
 Use moderation in your activities: walking, running and golf are fine.
 Do not lift anything over 20 pounds, swim or engage in contact sports, including tennis and racquetball.

-Use the eye drops as directed above, and return to the office for your second visit as scheduled.
+Use the eye drops as directed and return to the office for your second visit as scheduled.

-During the third to sixth weeks: Avoid rubbing the eye.
+During the third to sixth weeks: Make-up is now okay to use.
+You may now get the eye wet and you may swim.
+Avoid rubbing the eye.
 You may resume all regular activities as tolerated.
-Return to the office about four weeks after surgery for a dilated examination and a prescription check.
+Return to the office about four weeks after surgery for a dilated eye examination and a glasses prescription check.